 Our School App Stay connected on the go...

 Chesham Grammar School is staffed by specialists who are passionate about their subject and the standard of teaching is high.
-Our main priority is learning and we aim to enable our students to develop the habits of the CGS Learner so as to prepare them to lead successful lives whichever pathway they choose to take once they have left the school.
-We want students to be confident and resilient so that they know how to learn for themselves.
-While teachers encourage, support and guide pupils, we expect them to take a good deal of responsibility for their own learning and to be resourceful, to relish challenges and to persevere when they find things hard.
+Our main priority is learning and we intend to enable our students to develop the habits of the CGS Learner so that they are fully prepared for further study, the world of work and to become active citizens who make a positive contribution to society.
+While teachers are ambitious for students and encourage, support and guide them, we expect students to take a good deal of responsibility for their own learning and to learn to work both independently and with each other, to relish challenges and to persevere when they find things hard.

 Key Stage 3

 All students at Key Stage 3 study English with a specialist English teacher.
-There is an emphasis on developing high levels of literacy and a love of reading which is further supported through the Reading Hour in the Library.
+There is an emphasis on developing high levels of literacy and a love of reading.
 Key Stage 3 students are taught Science in well-equipped laboratories, covering topics in Physics, Chemistry and Biology before embarking on all of these as separate Science GCSEs in Year 9.
-Mathematics is taught initially in teaching groups and after careful analysis of test results throughout Year 7, students are taught in mixed ability groups (with a top set) in Year 8, to ensure the pace of learning can be adapted to suit the needs of individuals.
+Mathematics is taught in teaching groups in Year 7 and mixed ability groups (with a top set only) in Years 8 and 9.

-KS3 students study History, Geography and PRE; these subjects are brought to life through practical exploration and opportunities for independent projects.
+Key Stage 3 students study History, Geography and PRE; these subjects are brought to life by subject-specialists.
 In Technology, students experience programmes of study that cover a wide range of design skills including Engineering, Food Technology and Textiles.
-All students also take Computer Science where the develop their coding skills.
+All students also take Computer Science where they develop their e-literacy skills.

-At Chesham Grammar School we also believe firmly that the Creative Arts are an entitlement all students should have at Key Stage 3; the Arts are not only important disciplines in themselves, they enable students to develop their confidence, collaborative skills and imagination so important across the curriculum.
-Students study Music, Drama, Dance and Art.
+At Chesham Grammar School we also believe firmly that the Creative Arts are an entitlement that all students should have at Key Stage 3; the Arts are not only important disciplines in themselves, they enable students to develop their confidence, collaborative skills and imagination.
+Students study Music, Drama and Art.

 Key Stage 4